tarunsingh272/kkbox/README.md

 ## Usage
 Run each notebook to see step by step

-1. kkbox_EDA.ipynb - explores possible trends on preprocesses each data file
-2. features.ipynb - merges and cleans the data
+1. kkbox_features_EDA - summarizes all datafiles, basic feature engineering, and some data visualization
-3. feature_selection.ipynb - stepwise logistic regression to subset relevant features
+2. feature_selection.ipynb - stepwise logistic regression to subset relevant features
-4. train/XGBoost.ipynb - trains and creates submission
+3. train/XGBoost.ipynb - trains and creates submission

 XGBoost, gradient boosting classifier, neural networks, AdaBoost and logistic regressions were fitted, XGBoost created highest score.